SOCIETY ACT OF THE PROVINCE OF BRITISH COLUMBIA

 5.07 In case of an equality of votes, the chairman shall not have the casting or second vote in addition to the vote to which he may be entitled as a member and the proposed resolution shall not pass.

 5.08 1.
-A member in good standing present at a general meeting of members is entitled to one vote.
+A member present at a general meeting of members is entitled to one vote.

 2. Voting is by a show of hands, or by ballot: